-So, here is the list of the top Android Emulators for PC.
-Further down the article, we’ll be discussing the pros and cons of these emulators in detail.
+So, here is the list of the top Android Emulators for PCs.
+In this article, we’ll be discussing the pros and cons of each emulator in detail.

 Best Android Emulators for your PC and Mac: 2020 Edition

-Game Loop, previously known as Tencent Gaming Buddy, recently made it to the top Android emulators for PC, thanks to exclusive support for Call of Duty Mobile game on PC.
+Game Loop, previously known as Tencent Gaming Buddy, recently made it to the best Android emulators for PCs, thanks to exclusive support for Call of Duty Mobile.

 Before the launch of COD, the emulator for Android only supported PUBG and a bunch of gaming titles from the Tencent Developer.

 GameLoop is truly dedicated to Android gaming, hence the lack of support for other Android apps.
-But the silver lining is GameLoop is one of the best Android emulators for Android gaming.
+But the silver lining is that GameLoop is one of the best Android emulators for Android gaming.